BrendanSweeny/pywatlow/pywatlow/docs/usage.rst

 	>>> pywatlow -w COM5 1 60
 	{'address': 1, 'param': 7001, 'data': 60.0, 'error': None}

-At this time, CLI usage only supports reading parameters whose data types return floats.
+At this time, CLI usage only supports reading the current temperature and the current setpoint.

 Module Usage
 ============